myl7/mylmoe/posts/2020-10-02-yaml-beautifulsoup-recusive-error.md

 title: Python YAML + Beautiful Soup reports RecursionError
 publishDate: 2020-10-02
 updateDate: 2020-10-02
+abstract: Use YAML safe functions and explicitly convert Beautiful Soup string to str.
 ---

 ## Problem

-Today I am writting a Telegram bot.
+Today I am writing a Telegram bot.
 I choose YAML to display the results for users.
 The results are requested by `requests`, parsed by `Beautiful Soup`, and finally dumped by `PyYAML`, which is a common plan.
 However, when testing, a strange error comes out: